 Trend exploration and horizon scanning assist the water sector recognise and strategically respond to future threats and opportunities.
 KWR explores new societal and technological developments, determines their impact on the water sector, conducts scenario studies and, working with the sector, develops the required response strategies.
 Research into trends and horizon scanning help the water sector in seeing issues from a broad perspective, processing information rapidly and applying it strategically.

 Using trends to exploit opportunities

 Driven by the desire to work with ever greater efficiency and sustainability, the water sector sees that the context within which it operates is constantly changing.
-Water companies have to prepare themselves for pressing questions, such as rising energy costs, challenging developments in other sectors, increasing regulation, changes on the workfloor and more.
-At the same time, opportunities exist for better integration with other sectors.
-Trends and future scenarios have to be relevantly translated into strategic building blocks through the use of impact studies.
-This enables the water sector to efficiently solve impending problems and optimally exploit emerging opportunities.
+Water companies prepare themselves for pressing questions, such as rising energy costs, growing involvement by (vocal) citizens, increasing regulation, changes on the workfloor and more.
+At the same time, opportunities exist for better integration with other sectors in the circular economy.
+The translation of trends and future scenarios via impact studies into strategic building blocks, enables the water sector to tackle problems efficiently and optimally exploit emerging opportunities.

 KWR helps the water sector in monitoring trends and by conducting futures studies.
 Thanks to an extensive national and international network, we are optimally equipped for thorough horizon scanning.
 We evaluate the implications of research outcomes for the water sector, offer planners insight into strategies, formulate research questions for research agenda setters, and develop scenarios and response strategies.
 All of this with a view to a water-wise future for our society.

 With our horizon scanning KWR makes innovations in the following areas visible: